Commercial Vehicle

 The documents you must present when you register your vehicle are different depending on the person or business from which you bought it.
 In any case, you must indicate the vehicle's odometer reading.

-Bought from a dealership Bought from an individual Bought from a business or a self-employed worker registered for the GST and QST
+| Bought from a dealership | Bought from an individual | Bought from a business or a self-employed worker A business or self-employed worker that is registered for and collects the GST and QST.
+For more information, phone Revenu Québec. |

 If the person registering the vehicle does not have a driver's licence